filecoin-project/specs/storage-market.md

     - Note: Different implementations may come up with different ways of making a decision on a given deal.
   - If the miner accepts, the client now sends the data to the miner
   - Once the miner receives the data:
-    - They validate that the data matches the hashes claimed by the client
+    - They validate that the data matches the storage market hash claimed by the client
     - They stage it into a sector and set the deal state to `Staged`

-2. **Storage Deal Start**: Clients makes sure data is in a sector
+2. **Storage Deal Start**: Clients makes sure data is in a [sector](definitions.md#sector)

     - **PieceConfirmation:** Once the miner seals the sector, they update the PieceConfirmation in the deal state, which the client then gets the next time they query that state.
      - The PieceConfirmation proves that the piece in the deal is contained in a sector whose commitment is on chain.
 The 'Merkle Translation' hash from earlier is used here.
+See [piece inclusion proof for more details](proofs.md#piece-inclusion-proof)
     -  Note: a client that is not interested in staying online to wait for PieceConfirmation can leave immediately, however, they run the risk that their files don't actually get stored (but if their data is not stored, the miner will not be able to claim payment for it).
      - Note: In order to provide the piece confirmation, the miner needs to fill the sector.
 This may take some time.
 So there is a wait between the time the data is transferred to the miner, and when the piece confirmation becomes available.
-   - **Mining**: Miner posts `seal commitment` and proof on chain and starts running `proofs of spacetime`
+   - **Mining**: Miner posts `seal commitment` and associated proof on chain by calling `CommitSector` and starts running `proofs of spacetime`.
+See [storage mining cycle](mining.md#storage-mining-cycle) for more details.

 3. **Storage Deal Abort:** If the miner doesn't provide the PieceConfirmation, the client can invalidate the payment channel.
    - This is done by invoking the 'close' method on the channel on-chain.
 This process starts a timer that, on finishing, will release the funds to the client.